 - Raise the bar on team performance: Based on the strengths and weaknesses, agile teams inspect and adapt.
 They either improves their performance or helps them adjust to new situations and stay on course.

 - Review data, important trends: Scrum Masters and other team members may collect important data and trends and review with the team during the retrospective.
 The data can be a generic trend or related to a specific issue that the team would like to resolve or anything else relevant to the team.
 Looking at the data together usually produces new insights for all team members.
-It helps finding better ways to resolve the problem.
+It helps to find better ways to resolve the problem.

 - Prioritize problems that the team must address: Teams usually identify multiple issues and areas of attention during the retrospective and then they narrow down to the most important ones for them to solve.

 - Solve difficult problems: Sometimes teams may already know of a problem that must be solved.
-In retrospectives, teams may deploy various problem solving techniques, such as root cause analysis or five whys, or even discussing the results of an A3 process together.
+In retrospectives, teams may deploy various problem-solving techniques, such as root cause analysis or five whys, or even discussing the results of an A3 process together.

 - Ask for organizational and leadership support: Depending on the organization, some problems may be beyond the team’s sphere of influence.
 By prioritizing and discussing possible solutions, the teams can make a case for change that would impact them positively.

-- Cheer, appreciate, express gratitude: Retrospective can be a forum to celebrate success on completion of a hard initiative, or a specific activity that the team undertook.
+- Cheer, appreciate, express gratitude: Retrospective can be a forum to celebrate success on completion of a hard initiative or a specific activity that the team undertook.
 Teams can utilize retrospectives to bond together and appreciate each others’ strengths and contributions and thank each other for critical help in completing or making progress towards a goal.

 - Support each other: A healthy team harnesses and extends ideas from its members.
 Retrospectives are an opportunity to strengthen some of the beliefs and the ideas that team members want to adopt.
 In that process team members support each other and make progress on what they think is important.